Multnomah Falls - Wahkeena Falls Loop Hike

 Dog friendly: Yes, leashed dogs are allowed on the trail.

-ADA access: No, other than the viewpoints at Multnomah Falls and Wahkeena Falls.
+ADA access: No, not beyond the viewpoints for Multnomah Falls and Wahkeena Falls.

 Top of Multnomah Falls